 The College Skills/Tutorial budget covers basic supplies (such as copies) and services (such as student workers).
 Every semester, we conduct and attend several outreach events/efforts to promote and for people to be aware of our services.
 We make copies, work with the Graphics office to create flyers and posters.
-The influx of students at our tutorial centers also means an increase in supply needs (papers, markers, etc.).
+The influx of students at our Tutorial Centers also means an increase in supply needs (papers, markers, etc.).
 The CSKLS courses under the IGNITE program requires texts/consumables and so with our GED program.
-The creation of new noncredit Math courses in response to AB 705 full implementation requires us to incorporate the use of graphing calculators in the classroom in order to fully prepare students in their transfer level Math courses.
-In order for our programs and services to be current and address the needs of our students, staff trainings, attendance to conferences, curriculum development, and department projects are necessary.
-It is and will always be one of our goals to provide and allow professional development opportunities to all members of the department.
+In order for our programs and services to be current and address the needs of our students, staff trainings, attendance at conferences, curriculum development, and department projects are necessary.
+It is and will always will be one of our goals to provide and allow professional development opportunities to all members of the department.